PhilippMatthes/macconnect-download/README.md

 Welcome to the official download page of Mac Connect!

-## Why is this project not in the Mac App Store?

-Since 2012, the Mac App Store requires all apps to be *sandboxed*.
-This means, that they are restricted to perform actions, which do not directly affect other apps or the system.
-Since this app needs to send *key presses* to the system, it requires not to be sandboxed.
-Because of that, it is not possible for us to submit this app to the Mac App Store.

 # How to install Mac Connect

 To install Mac Connect, follow these easy steps.
 Firstly, visit the [release page](https://github.com/PhilippMatthes/macconnect-download/releases):